-1. Existence (i.e., how often does it apply?): Solution concept should apply to a wide variety of games.

-E.g. We shall see that mixed Nash equilibria exist in all two player finite strategic-form games.
+- 1. Existence (i.e. How often does it apply?): Solution concept should apply to a wide variety of games. - E.g. We shall see that mixed Nash equilibria exist in all two player finite strategic-form games.

-Uniqueness (How much does it restrict behavior?): We demand our solution concept to restrict the behavior as much as possible.
-E.g. So called strictly dominant strategy equilibria are always unique as opposed to Nash eq.
+- 1. Existence (i.e. How often does it apply?): Solution concept should apply to a wide variety of games. - E.g. We shall see that mixed Nash equilibria exist in all two player finite strategic-form games. - Uniqueness (How much does it restrict behavior?): We demand our solution concept to restrict the behavior as much as possible. - E.g. So called strictly dominant strategy equilibria are always unique as opposed to Nash eq.

-1. Existence (i.e., how often does it apply?): Solution concept should apply to a wide variety of games.

-E.g. We shall see that mixed Nash equilibria exist in all two player finite strategic-form games.

-Uniqueness (How much does it restrict behavior?): We demand our solution concept to restrict the behavior as much as possible.
-E.g. So called strictly dominant strategy equilibria are always unique as opposed to Nash eq.
-We will consider the following solution concepts:
+- 1. Existence (i.e. How often does it apply?): Solution concept should apply to a wide variety of games. - E.g. We shall see that mixed Nash equilibria exist in all two player finite strategic-form games. - Uniqueness (How much does it restrict behavior?): We demand our solution concept to restrict the behavior as much as possible. - E.g. So called strictly dominant strategy equilibria are always unique as opposed to Nash eq.